OctopusDeploy/blog/blog/2019-11/sql-server-powershell/index.md

 ## Conclusion

-Whether you are automating the configuration of a new database each time you deploy a release from Octopus or running one-time commands against an existing database, PowerShell and the Sql Server module are the right tools for the job.
+Whether you are automating the configuration of a new database each time you deploy a release from Octopus or running one-time commands against an existing database, PowerShell and the SQL Server module are the right tools for the job.

 Do you have any additional scenarios or specific questions?
 Leave a comment here or join us on our [Community Slack](https://octopus.com/slack).